 Unusually for a work regulation, the weather has to be specifically considered and if the weather conditions endanger persons working at height, the work has to be postponed.
 This illustrates the nature of the ongoing obligation to risk assess and consider the safety of those working at height from start to finish.

 The obvious risks from fragile surfaces have to be considered and avoided if possible.
-Precautions also have to be taken to prevent items falling and, if that cannot be done, steps taken to prevent a person being struck by a falling object, if needs be, by restricting access to such an area.
+Precautions also have to be taken to prevent items falling and, if that cannot be done, steps taking to prevent a person being struck by a falling object, if needs be, by restricting access to such an area.

 Employees or those working under someone else's control, have a duty to report any safety hazard to the duty holder and use safety equipment supplied.

-Examples of Workplace Accidents which are covered by the Work at Height Regulations 2005
+Examples of workplace accidents which are covered by the Work at Height Regulations 2005

 - A shop employee using a ladder to change a light bulb